bcmichael/RNMR-Docs/docs/command/full_command.md

 `WRTLST` writes the contents of a list to a file.
 The values can be reloaded into a list using `RDLST`.
 If no list name is specified RNMR will prompt for it with a default of temp.
 If no file is specified RNMR will prompt for it with the list name as a default.
 If the file name has no extension RNMR will add .wrt to it.
+## WRTTBL
+Write name table to file

+Category: Tables

+Format: `WRTTBL` nam fspec

+Defaults: temp <nam>

+Description:
+`WRTTBL` writes the contents of a name table to a file.
+The values can be reloaded into a name table using `RDTBL`.
+If no table name is specified RNMR will prompt for it with a default of temp.
+If no file is specified RNMR will prompt for it with the table name as a default.
+If the file name has no extension RNMR will add .wrt to it.
 ## WSB
 Write to spectrometer bus